-What is the Lightning Component Framework?
+What Is the Lightning Component Framework?

-The Lightning Component framework is a UI framework for developing dynamic web apps for mobile and desktop devices.
-It's a modern framework for building single-page applications engineered for growth.
+The Lightning Component framework is a UI framework for developing single page applications for mobile and desktop devices.

 Notable Lightning Components Features in the Force.com IDE

 The Force.com IDE includes lots of cool features to make working with Lightning components easier.
 Here are a few of our favorites.